mvysny/vaadin-on-kotlin/docs/dsl_explained-v10.md

 }
 ```

-It is equivalent to the following code in a sense that it produces the same UI component hierarchy:
+It's equivalent to the following code, in a sense that it produces the same UI component hierarchy:
 ```kotlin
 @Route("")
 class MyView : VerticalLayout() {